 - 5 GHz is typically higher performance than 2.4 GHz.

 - Setting the SSID to 5 GHz only ensures clients are connecting to 5 GHz and not 2.4 GHz.

 - Bandwidth Throttling limits bandwidth and uses more processor time.

 - Application Reporting (DPI) requires more processor time.

 - Bridging is faster than routing, as it uses less processor time for each packet.

-Keep in mind these settings do turn off many of the advanced features of the access point.
-If you need to use these advanced features, experiment with turning them on one by one to determine which of them causes the biggest performance hit for your environment.
+If you need to use these advanced features, experiment with turning them on one by one to determine which of them causes the most significant performance cost for your environment.

 To optimize the access point for maximum performance, you must choose an SSID, then change settings in several of the SSID page's navigation tabs.

 Use the following SSID settings with an 802.11ac capable access point:

 - DNS Intercept: Off